-But to give you a brief idea, I will share the average salary range shared by ZipRecruiter.
+But to give you a brief idea, I will share the average salary range.

 The cosmetology and beauty industry is a very dynamic field which has been growing rapidly over the past few years.
-According to the Bureau of Labor Statistics, the jobs are growing at a rate of 11% for estheticians over the past 3 years.
-With cosmetology, more people are entering this field increasing the job opportunities rapidly.
+According to the Bureau of Labor Statistics, jobs are growing at a rate of 17% for estheticians from 2021 to 2031.
+With cosmetology, more people are entering this field increasing job opportunities rapidly.

 Though the world of beauty and cosmetology is ever-growing, to get started in the right direction you must have adequate knowledge.
 The first step is to learn about the eligibility requirements of applying for an esthetician license.